Live updates: Federal jury verdict sides with OpenAI's Altman over Elon Musk

 Brockman finishes testimony for now, Judge Yvonne Gonzalez Rogers excuses Brockman, but says he can be called back to testify later if needed.

 Musk's attorney now plans to show videos to the jury of some depositions.
-Judge is instructing jury that depositions are to be considered just as though it is live testimony.
+Judge is instructing the jury that depositions are to be considered just as though it is live testimony.

 11:23 a.m.

-OpenAI attorney finishes cross-examination of Brockman.
+OpenAI attorney finishes a cross-examination of Brockman.

 He said he never hid his ownership stakes in Cerebras from Musk and was recused from any decisions regarding the Cerebras/OpenAi deal.